apereo/cas/docs/cas-server-documentation/release_notes/RC7.md

 A CAS server installation and deployment process can be tuned to build and run as a [Graal VM native image](../installation/GraalVM-NativeImage-Installation.html).
-The collection of end-to-end [browser tests based on Puppeteer](../developer/Test-Process.html) will selectively switch to build and verify Graal VM native images in the coming releases.
+The collection of end-to-end [browser tests based on Puppeteer](../developer/Test-Process.html) have selectively switched to build and verify Graal VM native images and we plan to extend the coverage to all such scenarios in the coming releases.

 [CAS Initializr](../installation/WAR-Overlay-Initializr.html) is also modified to support Graal VM native images.